-First, the Java Development Kit (JDK) program is not installed on your computer.
+Firstly, the Java Development Kit (JDK) is not installed on your computer.

 Check if Java Development Kit (JDK) is installed on your Windows operating system.
-If java is not installed on your computer, download and install it on your windows operating system.
+If java is not installed on your computer, download it and then install it on your Windows operating system.

 The 64-bit version of the Java Development Kit (JDK) has the default bin folder location “C:\Program Files\Java\jdk-VersionNumber\bin”.